 “Technology plays a monumental role in breaking down barriers in cross-border trade and will remain key in facilitating the continued growth of international trade and businesses.
 This joint initiative with Marco Polo and Tech Mahindra complements DBS’ efforts to help our clients unlock greater efficiencies through the digitalisation of often manual and complex trade finance processes.

 We continue to explore and support new solutions and partnerships with like-minded partners across geographies and sectors, to promote the adoption of technology within the trade ecosystem.
 The end goal is to provide a seamless end-to-end trade financing experience for our customers.”

-Rob Barnes, CEO, TradeIX & The Marco Polo Network
+Rob Barnes, CEO, Marco Polo Network (formerly known as TradeIX)

 “We are in extremely difficult and challenging times now, with facilitating trade and minimizing supply chain disruptions becoming even more important now than ever.